Identifying and Upweighting Power-Niche Users to Mitigate Popularity Bias in Recommendations: Experiments

 \section{Experiments}

-We present an empirical evaluation of our reweighting framework instantiated with LightGCN and matrix factorization as base models, yielding predictions $\mathbf{\hat{y}}$.
-Our results show that by simultaneously accounting for user activity level \textit{and} item-popularity heterogeneities, we are able to increase recommendation performance and decrease popularity bias.
-Niche-preferring users exhibit the greatest increases in performance, and all quadrants of users exhibit decreases in popularity bias.
-Importantly, we show that compared to approaches that only reweight for user activity level or item popularity in isolation, our approach is the only one that increases performance and decreases popularity bias.
+We present an empirical evaluation of our reweighting framework \texttt{PAIR}, instantiated with LightGCN and matrix factorization as base models.
+Our results show that by simultaneously accounting for user activity level \textit{and} item-popularity heterogeneities, we are able to Pareto-dominate vanilla models, increasing recommendation performance and decreasing popularity bias.
+We also show that \texttt{PAIR} yields superior performance compared to approaches that consider only item popularity.